To Chew or Not to Chew

 Should you chew gum?

-There are more and more experts touting the benefits of chewing sugarless gum.
-While some consider it rude, gum is becoming more socially acceptable.
-I have seen patients who chew gum constantly in order to try to quit smoking, lose weight, or just stay calm.
-Science is starting to look into gum and its possible benefits to human health.
-The Wrigley Company even started the Wrigley Science Institute to promote and finance chewing gum research, their website is www.gumisgood.com.
+While at one time considered rude, gum chewing is becoming more socially acceptable.
+There are also more and more experts touting the benefits of chewing sugarless gum to help people quit smoking, lose weight, or just stay calm.
+Science is starting to look into gum and its possible benefits to human health as well.
+Here is some gum research to chew on.

-So, chew away, just donít snap your gum.
+Otherwise, chew away… just don’t snap your gum.